byteford/LRRcomunityModPack/README.md

 # LRRcomunityModPack

-This is the LRR comunity mod pack. for now to play go to the Releases tap to download the latest profile.
+This is the LRR comunity mod pack.

-For a guide of how to install the profile, see the bottom of this page https://www.curseforge.com/knowledge-base/minecraft/2753-exporting-and-importing-shared-packs
+To play the latest version go to https://minecraft.curseforge.com/projects/snorshcraft/files